Singularity categories of representations of algebras over local rings: Examples

 \section{Examples}

-In this section, we describe the Auslander-Reiten quiver of $\CM H^k$ for some $H^k$ of Cohen-Macaulay finite type.
-For the algebras $H^k$ appearing in Proposition \ref{proposition CM finite}, the cases (a) and (e) are trivial.
-For case (b), the Auslander-Reiten quier of $\CM H^2$ is described in \cite{RZ}.
-For case (c) $k=3,4,5$, when $Q^\circ$ is of type $\A_2$, its Auslander-Reiten quiver is described in \cite{RS}.
-So we only need to describe the Auslander-Reiten quiver for $k=3$, and $Q^\circ$ of type $\A_3$ and $\A_4$.
-In this section, we describe the Auslander-Reiten quivers for them with $Q^\circ$ linearly oriented.
+In this section, we describe the Auslander-Reiten quiver of $\Gproj(\Lambda_k)$ for some $\Lambda_k$ of finite Cohen-Macaulay type, mainly under the condition that $\Lambda$ is an indecomposable hereditary algebra, i.e., $\Lambda=KQ$, where $Q$ is a connected finite quiver.
+In this case, for the algebras $\Lambda_k$ appearing in Theorem \ref{proposition CM finite}, cases (i) and (v) are trivial.
+For case (ii) $k=2$, the Auslander-Reiten quiver of $\Gproj (\Lambda_2)$ is described in \cite{RZ}.
+For case (iii) $k=3,4,5$, when $\Lambda$ is of type $\A_2$, its Auslander-Reiten quiver is described in \cite{RS}.
+So we only need to describe the Auslander-Reiten quiver for $k=3$, and $\Lambda$ is hereditary of type $\A_3$ or $\A_4$.